sila-kara/DSA-210-Term-Project/README.md

 #### **Usage in the Project**
 - Used for **analyzing the relationship between inflation and wage growth**.
-- Helps **demonstrate how inflation affects wage disparities across different educational backgrounds**.
+- Helps **demonstrate how inflation affects wage disparities across different educational backgrounds and demographic groups**.